Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Check out the push-notifications branch and run git merge beta.
 - [ ] Check out the master branch and run git merge beta -> push-notifications.
 - [ ] Delete the push-notifications branch; it will be committed to the master branch automatically.

+#### Q93.
+You would like to restore some previously stashed work to a new branch.
+How can you do that?

+- [x] Use git branch <stash hash>.
+- [ ] Add the stashed commits to the current commit, then create a new branch.
+- [ ] Use git checkout -b.
+- [ ] Run git stash branch <branch name>.

+ #### Q94.
+You is the difference between git branch -d and git branch -D?

+- [ ] -D deletes the local branch, while -d deletes the branch regardless of push and merge status.
+- [ ] -d deletes the current commit head, while -D deletes the entire branch.
+- [x] -d deletes the local branch, while -D deletes the local branch regardless of push and merge status.
+- [ ] -D deletes the current commit head, while -d deletes the entire branch.